-Even in summer, we knitters know only too well that winter will bring cold winds, sometimes chilling slush and from above and on the ground ice.
-Are you getting ready?
+Even in summer, we knitters know only too well that winter will bring cold winds, sometimes chilling slush, sometimes just fluffy white snow and from above and around our ankles/knees/need I go on?.
+Are you ready yet?
 You know you'll need some cowls, mitts and shawls to keep yourself and your family warm.

 How about a double layered, double warm hat to snuggle your ears and head when the snow flies?
 Or a fashion forward welted hat, perhaps one with waves in the stitching or multiple colors?Are you thinking of a deep cowl that can double as a hood?
 That would be lovely too.
 And who doesn't want a large and attractive, lovely warm shawl?

 Don't be caught out in the cold, snow, and gales with out some scrumptious snuggly warm woolies?
 It's time to get to work.

 You will need to get ready for gifting too, the kids stockings need filling.
 Hats and texting (finger free) mitts are always welcome.
 Get your needles clicking, it's time to get to work.
 Here are a few simple and lovely warm patterns for you to choose from;

 A warm deep cowl / hood with a free bonus pattern for mitts - http://www.craftsy.com/pattern/knitting/accessory/soft-and-snugly-knitted-cowlhood--bonus/57551

 An interesting sidewards knit hat that brings to mind some of ZZ Top's hats-